mak448a/mak448a/README.md

 ![GitHub Pages](https://img.shields.io/badge/GitHub%20Pages-222222?style=for-the-badge&logo=GitHub%20Pages&logoColor=white)

-<h2>Contact me</h2>
+## Contact me
-If you would like to get in touch with me, just open an issue on one of my repositories.
+If you would like to get in touch with me, send a friend request to `altaccountformy` on Discord.

 Here is my <a href="https://mak448a.github.io/">website.</a>